 This is a set of linear algebraic equations with coefficients A{ij}^ that are variable and nonlinear.
-The equations cannot be solved by elimination or direct matrix inversion, because the A{ij}^ are
+The equations cannot be solved by elimination or direct matrix inversion, because the A{ij}^ are temperature dependent and thus are not known.
+Some numerical solution methods are now discussed.

-I.3.1 Successive Substitution Methods
+I.3.1 SUCCESSIVE SUBSTITUTION METHODS